"Some of my best friends are sassy black people!"

 - Lily, Andy's best friend in the movie The Devil Wears Prada.
 Her role in the film is notably reduced compared to the book - where she has her own subplot involving her alcohol problems - and she just seems to exist to call Andy out any time she messes up.

 - Bubba is this to Forrest Gump.
 He's there as Forrest's war buddy and it's suggested they'll become business partners but then he dies in Vietnam, and Forrest names his eventual shrimping company after him - giving a share of the profits to his mother.
-Slightly averted in that Forrest only had one other friend at that point, who wasn't around.
+Slightly averted in that Forrest only had one other friend at that point who wasn't around, while Forrest and Bubba are both on the same mental wavelength and none of the other men were in a hurry to befriend them.

 - Brenda Meeks from the Scary Movie series is a send-up of this trope - forever playing The Lancer to Cindy's Final Girl.
 She's even killed off twice only to reappear again with no explanation.